spideyWebb/Music-Player/README.md

 Before running the application, ensure that you have the following installed:

-- Java (version X.X.X)
+- Java (version 21.0.2)
-- JavaFX library (if not included in your Java distribution)
+- JavaFX library

 ## Getting Started